logzio/logz-docs/_source/logzio_collections/_log-sources/json-uploads.md

 send the logs to TCP port 5052 at <!-- logzio-inject:listener-url -->

-{% include log-shipping/replace-vars.html listener="noReplace" isMidSentence=true %}
+{% include log-shipping/replace-vars.html listener="noReplace" %}

 ##### Check Logz.io for your logs